russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Culminating.md

 >
 > Here is a list of currently planned mini-tutorials that will be added to what is already available below:
 >
+> - Using log messages to more easily debug logical errors
 > - Creating local notifications on an iOS device
 > - Parsing more complex JSON from web endpoints
 > - Showing a map with annotations